urza-lab/Recipes/pizza-dough.md

 1. Put Fluor into Kitchen Machine Bowl.
 If using dry Yeast: Mix 1.7g into Fluor directly
 2. Dissolve Teaspoon of Honey in 320ml water.
 If using fresh Yeast: Add 7g and mix
 3. Mix the Dough in the Kitchen Machine for 10 - 15 minutes while adding water **step by step** - *this allows the dough to absorb the water* - and add 15g Salt after having all water added
-5. Remove dough from the bowl to the counter and [fold it](https://youtu.be/hxMMT9NrGcc?si=x9VhxrxLXqaJqqjt&t=265) 20 times while keeping top side on top - *this makes the dough less sticky and adds air into it*
+5. Remove dough from the bowl to the counter and [fold it](https://youtu.be/hxMMT9NrGcc?si=x9VhxrxLXqaJqqjt&t=265) 20 times while keeping top side on top - *this makes the dough less sticky and fills it with air*
-6. Form the dough to a big ball by applying a [funnel-like form](https://youtu.be/hxMMT9NrGcc?si=1WdL95Xa-JzTvFWj&t=289) with your hands around the bottowm of the dough and twisting it
+6. Form the dough to a big ball by applying a [funnel-like form](https://youtu.be/hxMMT9NrGcc?si=1WdL95Xa-JzTvFWj&t=289) with your hands around the bottom of the dough and twisting it
 7. Cover the dough with a bit of olive oil, put the mixing bowl upside down on it and let it rest for an hour

 ### Pizza balls